aesadin/AnimalShelter.Solution/README.md

     dotnet ef database update
     ```

-    3. _To make sure this migration successfully created a database, open workbench and refresh to see if the database allison_sadin is listed in the schemas _
+    3. _To make sure this migration successfully created a database, open MySQL workbench and refresh to see if the database allison_sadin is listed in the schemas_
     4. _Anytime a change is intended to be made to the database, both migration commands must be run, however a different title must be given other than "Initial" that includes a short description.
 An example is given below._

      ```js